Tarzana, Los Angeles: History

-In February 1919, Edgar Rice Burroughs, author of the popular Tarzan novels, arrived in California with his family, relocating from Oak Park, Illinois.
+In February 1919, Edgar Rice Burroughs, author of the popular Tarzan novels, relocated to California from Oak Park, Illinois.
 He and his family had wintered in Southern California twice before, and he found the climate ideal.
-On March 1, Burroughs purchased Otis's tract and established Tarzana Ranch.
-Burroughs subdivided and sold the land for residential development with neighboring small farms following suit.
+On March 1, 1919, Burroughs purchased Otis's tract and established Tarzana Ranch.
+Burroughs subdivided and sold the land for residential development, some parcels of which were utilized as small farms.

 Geography

 Boundaries

 Tarzana, which measures 8.79 sqmi, is bounded on the south by Topanga State Park, on the east by Encino, on the north by Reseda and on the west by Woodland Hills.

-Victory Boulevard marks the northern edge of the neighborhood, Lindley Avenue the eastern, Corbin Avenue, with a jog to Oakdale Avenue, the western, and Topanga State Park the southern.
+Victory Boulevard marks the northern edge of the neighborhood; Lindley Avenue, the eastern; Corbin Avenue, with a jog to Oakdale Avenue, the western; and Topanga State Park, the southern.

 Climate

 Tarzana experiences a hot-summer Mediterranean climate.
 Due to its inland location, there is a higher degree of diurnal temperature variation than more coastal areas of Los Angeles.